"All I want for Christmas is to be warm" - Preston pensioner living in retirement housing with mould and damp

-Hoghton pensioner living in mould and damp conditions claims her pleas for help are being ignored
+Hoghton pensioner living in mouldy and damp conditions claims her pleas for help are being ignored

-A Preston pensioner living in a "minus two" disabled flat in a retirement house due to mould and damp is spending her days in bed to keep warm.
+A Preston pensioner living in a "freezing minus two" disabled flat in a retirement house due to mould and damp is spending her days in bed to keep warm.

-Many Brook House resident Debra Barton who suffers with a range of health conditions including Chronic obstructive pulmonary disease (COPD) which causes breathing difficulties, kidney disease and severe PTSD, says since last month she has been left in a cold and damp flat she has spent thousands on after a leak in the ceiling which has now turned into mould.
+Many Brook House resident Debra Barton who suffers with a range of health conditions, including chronic obstructive pulmonary disease (COPD) which causes breathing difficulties, kidney disease and severe post-traumatic stress disorder (PTSD), says since last month she has been left in a cold and damp flat she has spent thousands on after a leak in the ceiling which has now turned into mould.

 She claims to have called Your Housing Group (YHG) numerous times but that the problem still hasn't been fixed and is having to use two storage heaters which are costing her around £8 a day and that she has lost her night carers as the room is too cold and unsafe for them to use, causing her further mental distress.